voken1/docs/contracts/get_1002voken.rst

 ===========================

 Release 1,002.0 Vokens to a new account, limited.
-It is convenient to use ETH for a small amount of Voken to register whitelist.
+It is convenient to use a small amount of ETH for 1,002.0 Voken to register whitelist.
+Executed at the Voken real-time price of :ref:`voken_sale`.

 |logo_etherscan_verified| |logo_github| |logo_verified|